-A quick note on plugins: you are only able to customize if you have a WordPress.org site, not if you’re running on WordPress.com – if you’re not sure of the difference between the 2, read this article here
+A quick note on plugins: you are only able to customise if you have a WordPress.org site, not if you’re running on WordPress.com – if you’re not sure of the difference between the 2, read this article here

-1.Zoho – I don’t actually know how I survived before I discovered online business management suite, Zoho.
-At first I only used Zoho Invoice, a free cloud-based invoicing system.
+1.Zoho – I don’t know how I survived before I discovered online business management suite, Zoho.
+At first, I only used Zoho Invoice, a free cloud-based invoicing system.
 And later when things got too busy, I switched to Zoho Books, a paid version, but it integrates with bank accounts, Paypal and also works in multiple currencies – perfect if you’re running a (little) global business!
 If you want to sign up for Zoho, click here!

 This Zoho link above is referral link by the way – if you want to know more about those, click here!

-2. WordPress Editorial Calendar & Google Calendar – Both free, I combine these 2 apps to help me keep track of what to do when.
+2. WordPress Editorial Calendar & Google Calendar – Both free, I combine these two apps to help me keep track of what to do when.
 I use my editorial calendar plugin to schedule my publication dates for Homeology posts for the month.
 In my case, being a maker and blogging for various other publications as well, it then gets a little more complicated than that.

-My editorial calendar doesn’t yet integrate with Google (holding thumbs that it will any day now!!), so I manually transfer those publication dates over to my Google Calendar.
+My editorial calendar doesn’t yet integrate with Google (holding thumbs that it will do that any day now!!), so I manually transfer those publication dates over to my Google Calendar.
 And then I have to figure out when to commission work, what the deadlines are for getting that work back, when to edit, when to make the actual projects for both my clients and myself, when to write, and when to do admin and meetings and everything else.
 All of that while navigating between the school run, cricket practice, art class, doctor’s appointments and karate.
 Thank goodness for an amazing husband that helps out!
-And thanks goodness that my kids are in bed by 8 so that I can get some more work done 😉
+And thank goodness that my kids are in bed by 8pm so that I can get some more work done 😉